robert/robert.github.com/_posts/2019-02-20-a-comprehensive-introduction-to-tor.md

 When a Tor client starts up for the first time, it chooses a small, random set of guard nodes.
 Then, for the next few months, it makes sure that each circuit it constructs uses one of these pre-selected nodes as its guard node.
 It still chooses new middle and exit nodes for each circuit.

 This may sound counter-intuitive.
 Surely it would be better for Tor to reuse nothing, erase everything, and completely switch up its circuits as often as possible?
 The justification for guard pinning lies in Tor's specific threat model.
 Tor assumes that it may only take one opening for an attacker to work out who you are and who you are talking to.
-This means that a single vulnerable circuit is almost as bad as a hundred.
-Tor therefore doesn't try to minimize the average, expected number of vulnerable circuits that you will construct.
-Instead, it minimizes the probability that you will ever construct one or more vulnerable circuits.
+Since a single vulnerable circuit can be ruinous, Tor doesn't try to minimize the average, expected number of vulnerable circuits that you will construct.
+Instead, through guard pinning, it tries to minimize the probability that you will ever construct one or more vulnerable circuits.

 Guard pinning does not change the average, expected number of vulnerable circuits that you will construct.
 However, this is not the metric that Tor is trying to optimize.
 Guard pinning increase the chance that none of your circuits will be compromised (if you pin to good guard nodes).
 It also increases the chance that a large number of your circuits will be compromised (if you pin to bad guard nodes), but Tor assumes that this outcome is not *that* much worse than a single circuit being compromised.
 Statistically bunching up your vulnerable circuits therefore keeps you safer.
 On average.

-You can read more about the subtleties of guard pinning on [the Tor Project website](https://www.torproject.org/docs/faq#EntryGuards).
+Because your guard node is especially critical to the security and reliability of your Tor connection, only relays that have volunteered for and earned the *guard flag* may be used as guards.
+You can read more about the subtleties of guards and pinning on [the Tor Project website](https://www.torproject.org/docs/faq#EntryGuards).

 ### Bridge nodes

+If a repressive state isn't able to crack Tor, it might instead try to block it.
 The complete, up-to-date list of Tor relay nodes is public and available for anyone to download from a directory node.
-Tor clients use this list to select the nodes that will form their circuits.

-However, adversaries can query directory nodes too.
-Even if a repressive state has given up on cracking Tor, it can still try to censor and block its use.
-The state can query a directory node for a list of active Tor relays, watch its country's internet pipes, and identify people who are sending their traffic via a relay.
-The state can censor and block Tor traffic, and/or visit massive retribution upon its users.
+The state can query a directory node for a list of active Tor relays, and censor all traffic sent to them.
 TorProject.org notes that "using Tor is legal in almost all countries", but they don't call them repressive states for nothing.

 Tor tries to help its users circumvent the censors and hide the fact that they are using Tor through an additional type of node called a *bridge node*.
 A bridge node is essentially a proxy into the Tor network.
 A Tor user sends their traffic to the bridge node, which forwards their traffic onto the user's chosen guard node.
 Circuit construction and exchange of data with the remote server continue as normal, but with one additional hop via a bridge node.

 <img src="/images/tor-bridge.png" />

 Unlike relay nodes, the full list of bridge nodes is never published.
 This makes it difficult for censors to maintain a complete list of them, and therefore difficult for them to completely seal off their country from the Tor network.
-Tor users can ask to be sent the IP addresses of a handful of bridge nodes by emailing blah@blork.com.
+Tor users can ask to be sent the IP addresses of a handful of bridge nodes by [emailing bridges@bridges.torproject.org from a Gmail, Yahoo, or Riseup email address](https://www.torproject.org/docs/bridges.html.en#FindingMore).
 If the censors identify and block a bridge node, users can simply rotate onto another one.

 Looking at packet destinations is not the only way in which censors can identify Tor traffic, however.
 They can also analyze the the traffic's shape and volume.
 This analysis is made difficult by the fact that traffic between Tor nodes is always encrypted using TLS - traffic sent over an established TLS session looks identical whether it is being sent over Tor or not.
 However, the way in which Tor establishes a TLS session is subtly different to the way in which a non-Tor browser establishes one.
 A government censor could monitor its country's internet; watch for the telltale signs of a Tor TLS session being established; block the connection when it sees one; and add the bridge server to a watchlist.
 Tor developers are countering with systems that disguise Tor traffic and make it look more like vanilla HTTPS.
 These systems are known as "pluggable transports".